-Other Long-Term Liabilities: Other long-term liabilities consist of the following at December 31, 2023 and 2022:
+Other Long-Term Liabilities: Other long-term liabilities consist of the following at December 31, 2024 and 2023:

-As of December 31, Other Long-Term Liabilities (in millions) 2023 2022 Multi-employer withdrawal liability \$ 46.5 \$ 48.6 Insurance reserves and other related liabilities 23.8 29.8 Pension and post-retirement liabilities 21.8 17.8 Other long-term liabilities 21.6 18.6 Total \$ 113.7 \$ 114.8
+r 31, Other Long-Term Liabilities (in millions) 2024 2023 Multi-employer withdrawal liability \$ 44.2 \$ 46.5 Insurance reserves and other related liabilities 25.6 23.8 Pension and post-retirement liabilities 21.3 21.8 Long-term tax liabilities 9.1 8.9 Other long-term liabilities 9.1 12.7 Total \$ 109.3 \$ 113.7

 Pension and Post-Retirement Plans: The Company is a member of the Pacific Maritime Association ("PMA") and the Hawaii Stevedoring Industry Committee, which negotiate multi-employer pension plans covering certain shoreside bargaining unit personnel.
 The Company directly negotiates multi-employer pension plans covering other bargaining unit personnel.
 Pension costs are accrued in accordance with contribution rates established by the PMA, the parties to a plan or the trustees of a plan.
-Several trusteed, non-contributory, single-employer defined benefit plans and defined contribution plans cover substantially all other employees.
+Several trusteed, non-contributory, single employer defined benefit plans and defined contribution plans cover substantially all other employees.

 The estimation of the Company's pension and post-retirement benefit expenses and liabilities requires that the Company make various assumptions.
 These assumptions include factors such as discount rates, expected long-term rates of return on pension plan assets, salary growth, health care cost trend rates, inflation, retirement rates, mortality rates, and expected contributions.
 Actual results that differ from the assumptions made could materially affect the Company's financial condition or its future operating results.
-Additional information about the Company's pension and post-retirement plans is included in Note 11.
+Additional information about the Company's pension and postretirement plans is included in Note 11.